-We have a program that can help make sure our members safely use their prescription opioid medications, and other medications that are frequently abused.
+We have a program that helps make sure members safely use prescription opioids, and other frequently abused medications.
 This program is called a Drug Management Program (DMP).
 If you use opioid medications that you get from several doctors or pharmacies, or if you had a recent opioid overdose, we may talk to your doctors to make sure your use of opioid medications is appropriate and medically necessary.
 Working with your doctors, if we decide your use of prescription opioid medications is not safe, we may limit how you can get those medications.
-The limitations may be:
+If we place you in our DMP, the limitations may be: